erikwhisper/causal-graph-visualizer/README.md

 1. Open the [web application](https://causal-graph-visualizer-014f12.pages.imims.de/)
 2. Left-click the canvas and press **`Ctrl+Alt+N`** to add your first node
 3. Hold **`Ctrl+Alt`** and click two nodes to connect them with a directed edge
-4. Or import an existing file, see [File Formats](#file-formats) below
+4. Or import an existing file — see [File Formats](#file-formats) below

 ### Desktop App
 1. Download the installer for your OS from [Releases](../../releases)
-2. Install and launch, the app works fully offline
+2. Install and launch — the app works fully offline
 3. Same workflow as the web version

 ---